ahmadabdul3/react-flux-example/README.md

 # password-service
-This is the completed project for the password service.
+This is the completed project for the password service

-***The logic that checks the 'password strength' is directly inside the react component.
-If it should be a back-end service (via ajax) please let me know before accepting the pull request and I can update the project.***

-***I Emailed Rebecca about this but she may not get back to me until Monday***

 ### Build Steps
 This app runs on a node+express back-end.
 After cloning the repo: